 The District executed the installment sale agreement with the State Water Resources Control Board (the "SWRCB) for the construction of the Requa Avenue Sewer Interceptor Project.
 As part of the Requa Avenue Sewer Interceptor Project, the District constructed 4.2 miles of new gravity flow sewer pipeline and related utility improvements designed to collect and convey sanitary sewer flow within an existing public right-of-way through central Indio, California, to the existing District's Water Reclamation Plant.
 The SWRCB provided financial assistance.
-The total amount of the loan funded was \$12,920,155.
+The total amount of the loan funded was \$12,920,155 with no unused credit.
+There was no pledged asset as collateral.
+In event of default, the District upon demand by SWRCB, will immediately repay an amount equal to project funds disbursed, accrued interests, penalty assessments, and additional payments.
 Beginning June 2019, the District will repay the principal of the project funds, together with all interest accruing thereon, annually to the SWRCB.
-As of June 30, 2019 and 2018, the outstanding balances of the SWRCB revolving fund loan were in the amounts of \$12,586,437 and \$12,920,155, respectively.
+As of June 30, 2020 and 2019, the outstanding balances of the SWRCB revolving fund loan were in the amounts of \$12,247,046 and \$12,586,437, respectively.